Copyright © 2013 by The Quincannon Publishing Group. All rights reserved.

 The town's use of an erroneous anniversary date goes back to 1937 and the truth behind it is stranger than can be imagined.
 In his book, Dandola goes into great detail as to the how's and why's; all of which speaks volumes about the West Orange mindset both past and present.
 But it makes one wonder why the author hasn't been heeded when not doing so is to the town's own detriment.

 "In West Orange, everything boils down to politics," Dandola explains.
 "My West Orange novels have gone international—they've even been optioned for movies—but in town, I'm shunned because I won't play political patty-cake.
 It's no secret that I don't like politicians and I'm entirely justified because West Orange politicians have been stealing my art and my writing since I was a kid.
 It's what people in power do and they usually get away with it because starving artists can't afford to take them on.
-But I'm the starving artist who became successful and I refused to tolerate the thefts any longer because it impacts how I earn a living.
+But I'm the starving artist who became successful and I refused to tolerate the thefts any longer because it's quite a serious violation when such thievery impacts how I earn a living.
 They were stunned when my attorneys went after them.
 It's been downhill ever since."

-The town politicians not only celebrated West Orange's 150th anniversary a year early but their appointed "official" town historian completely missed out on reporting the actual 150th anniversary of the town's creation by the state legislature (March 14, 1863) and the actual 150th anniversary of the very first town meeting (April 10, 1863) in his weekly local newspaper column.
+The town politicians not only celebrated West Orange's 150th anniversary a year early but their appointed "official" town historian, in his weekly local newspaper column, completely missed out on reporting the actual 150th anniversary of the town's creation by the state legislature (March 14, 1863) and the actual 150th anniversary of the very first town meeting (April 10, 1863).

 "It's absolutely unforgivable to have forgotten those two dates!"
 Dandola states emphatically.
 "But then again, there's a vast difference between a real historian who knows how to interpret research and a politically-appointed historian who's little more than a postcard collector."

 "It's a very controlling environment," he says.
 "Both the police and fire departments were each founded after two different scandals but, more than a century later, the politicians still make sure neither scandal is ever mentioned.
 It's that kind of nonsense that's so exasperating.
 In the end, it all worked out in my favor.
 I wrote this latest history book for the town as an entity because the town as an entity is part of my own personal heritage and I did it without the usual political interference.
 No one seems to comprehend that something can actually be undertaken without a political motive—which is exactly the whole problem in West Orange nowadays.
-What's more, I have no expectation that words of thanks will ever be forthcoming but at least the correct facts are finally in print.
-I also thought that it was important to keep the second half of the book—the detailed timeline section—easy for children to read so that future generations don't continue to make the same mistakes."
+What's more, I have no expectation that words of thanks will ever be forthcoming but at least the correct facts are finally in print."

 Sales@QuincannonGroup.com).
-It will not be issued as an e-book due to the problem of security; digitalizing anything makes copying all the more easy therefore increasing potential theft and piracy.
+It will not be issued as an e-book since digitalizing anything makes copying all the more easy therefore increasing potential theft and piracy.
 Copies will not be made available to the West Orange Public Library since much of the plagiarism of Mr. Dandola's work has been traced there and they've done nothing to stop it.

-John Dandola is a member of the Writers Guild of America for his screenplays; the Dramatists Guild of America for his stage plays; and the Mystery Writers of America for his novels.
+John Dandola is a member of the Writers Guild of America for his sold screenplays; the Dramatists Guild of America for his produced stage plays; and the Mystery Writers of America for his published novels.

 He actually solved the town's 1883 "unsolved" murder in one of those mystery novels but, of course, the politicians squelched all local mention of it.